theburningmonk/production-ready-serverless-workshop/15_Dealing with partial failures/README.md

 }
 ```

-This is basically lifted from the `notify-restaurant` function, and we have introduced a 75% error rate so we can force messages to go down the retry path.
+This is basically lifted from the `notify-restaurant` function, and we have introduced a default 75% error rate so we can force messages to go down the retry path.

 3. Add a file `retry.js` to the `lib` folder